SoraDaibu/apollo-server/README.md

 # Summary

-A quick set of GraphQL(Apollo Server) with TypeScrip!
+A quick set of GraphQL(Apollo Server) with TypeScript!